ronelis199/Cars196_Classification/README.md

 - **Image Retrieval** demonstrated high-quality similarity matching.
 - **End-to-End CNN** required more tuning and experimentation, offering learning flexibility and full control.

-## 📌 Future Work

-- Experiment with other pre-trained backbones (e.g., EfficientNet)
-- Hyperparameter optimization (e.g., Optuna, Ray Tune)
-- Deploy as a car recognition web app (Streamlit/Flask + frontend)
-- Extend dataset with synthetic data

-## 📄 License

-This project is for academic use.
-Please contact the author for other uses.